curl/everything-curl/usingcurl-returns.md

  55. Failed sending network data.
 Sending data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the sending failed, this exit status gets returned.
-To pintpoint why this happens, some serious digging is usually required.
+To pinpoint why this happens, some serious digging is usually required.
 Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like Wireshark or similar.

  56. Failure in receiving network data.
 Receiving data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the receiving of data failed, this exit status gets returned.
-To pintpoint why this happens, some serious digging is usually required.
+To pinpoint why this happens, some serious digging is usually required.
 Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like Wireshark or similar.